 Page Not Found

 - Description: A website should have a “page not found” error page setup.
-This page displays if a user clicks on an internal link that is broken.
+This page displays if a user clicks on a broken internal link.
 This “404” page tells users the link is broken without creating a negative user experience, and it tells search engine crawlers the page is an error.

 - Client Action Plan: Tell the client if you need to create a “404” page for his or her site.

-- Description: For URLs to be optimized for SEO, they should be no more than 128 characters.
+- Description: URLs should be no more than 128 characters to be optimized for SEO.
 At this length, the full URL will show in search engine results.
 Plus, these links are better for sharing on social media platforms.

 - Client Action Plan: List the URLs that are too long and must be revised.

-- Description: A website should never publish the same copy on more than one page.
-If the same copy is published on more than one page, it is duplicate content.
+- Description: A website should never publish the same copy on multiple pages.
+If the same copy is published on multiple pages, it is duplicate content.
 This creates problems for search engine crawlers and leads to poor placement in search results.

 - Client Action Plan: List pages with duplicate content.
 You may also include a description with how you will resolve the problem by either revising the content or using a rel=“canonical” markup.